wp-plugins/emarksheet/readme.txt

 First Version released

 =1.2=
-Now you can set the result on front end by adding shortcode []
+Now you can set the result on front end by adding shortcode [SHOW_EMARKSHEET]

+=1.3=
+Now Print option is available at front end and you can minimum passing marks on each Subject Uninstall feature is also available